consensus-shipyard/mir/pkg/blockchain/README.md

 In order to start mining, the miner module requests a payload (_PayloadRequest_) from the application module.
 The miner now starts to mine and the initialization sequence of the node is completed.

-Now, the node will remain inactive (other than mining a block) until a new block has been mined.
+After this, the node will remain inactive (other than mining a block) until a new block has been mined.
 This block can either be mined by this node's miner or by another node's miner.
 In the first case, the miner will send the new block to its BCM and broadcast the block to all other nodes via the broadcast module (_NewBlock_ event).